-The University of California contracts with ProQuest to produce copies and online posting of all its dissertations to ensure their availability to the public and their indexing in Dissertation Abstracts International.
-The dissertation posted on eScholarship is the same file as uploaded to ProQuest.
+The University of California contracts with ProQuest to produce copies and online posting of all dissertations and theses to ensure their availability to the public and their indexing in Dissertation Abstracts International.
+The same version appears via ProQuest and eScholarship.